What Does “E-A-T” Mean?

 The page has an author, but the author bio page just lists some companies that he has supposedly written for or appeared in:

-We’ve seen this before on pretty much every shady supplement site in existence.
 There is no way for a bot to corroborate any of this, at least not without doing some serious sleuth work on the man in question.
 Anybody could create a page like this and claim the same credentials.

 The page doesn’t provide any new, original information, any test results, or any evidence whatsoever.